foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-So unlike XML and JSON, RDA encoding is **schema-less** - meaning it is "one-size  so an RDA-encoded string (an "RDA container") is not fixed to a defined data structure, and can be flexibily adapted depending on the application.

-_RDA is most suitable for exchanging data between distributed, independent programs, as it allows a program to flexibly adapt to uncontrolled data structure changes (eg. caused by the other party), and remain compatible in the data communication._
+_As RDA **schema-less** encoding is not fixed to a defined data structure, it can be flexibily adapted depending on the application, and is most suitable for exchanging data between distributed, independent programs, as it allows a program to flexibly adapt to uncontrolled data structure changes (eg. caused by the other party), and remain compatible in the data communication._

 ## A Problem Schema-based Data Communication With XML/JSON